tombeesley/eyetools/README.md

-# eyetools - a set of tools for eye data processing and analysis in R
+# eyetools - a set of tools for eye data processing, analysis and visualisation in R

 Vague "roadmap" for functions: